kaikue/KittenBoat/README.md

 				- [buy]
 				- [bought]
 			- ✔ octopus- sells hook
-			- sea serpent- sells reinforced hull (only to True Pirates (all 4 pirate apparel items))
+			- sea serpent- sells reinforced hull
+				- custom shopkeeper script- no crab spawn (he is on the shore)
 				- [not all 4 pirate items] I only speak to real pirates.
 You look like a landlubber.
 				- Wow, you look like a real pirate.
 Be warned, choppy seas up ahead...
 				- I can reinforce your ship's hull to navigate the deeper waters.